 Maybe you’re a writer, stuck in an office cubicle writing marketing copies when all you really want to do is to travel the world and write a book.

-Maybe you’re a mother like me, and you have so many feelings (high fives, mommas!) and stories and hard-earned lessons to share the world.
+Maybe you’re a mother like me, and you have so many feelings (high fives, mommas!) and stories and hard-earned lessons to share with the world.
 And you dream of doing this while making an income from home and without missing out on your children’s growth.